Auldbrass Plantation showcases the architectural genius of Frank Lloyd Wright.

 Stevens owned Auldbrass until his death in 1962, when it passed on to his daughter, Jessica Steven Loring.
 After several subsequent owners, Hollywood producer Joel Silver bought the plantation.
 Silver, who produced such blockbuster hits as Die Hard and Beverly Hills Cop enjoys vacationing and entertaining at Auldbrass Plantation whenever his schedule permits.
 In Hollywood, he lives in Wright’s legendary Storer House, built in 1924.

-Working from Wright’s original plans and enlisting the help of Wright’s grandson, Eric Lloyd Wright, Silver completed the architectural vision for Auldbrass Plantation, thus fulfilling Wright’s and Stevens’ dream and making Auldbrass a true architectural treasure.
+Silver worked from Wright’s original plans.
+He enlisted the help of Wright’s grandson, Eric Lloyd Wright and completed the architectural vision for Auldbrass Plantation.
+This fulfilled Wright’s and Stevens’ dream and making Auldbrass a true architectural treasure.

-Situated among tall oaks dripping with Spanish moss on the edge of a lush cypress swamp, this low-lying complex of eccentric pavilions, animal enclosures and outbuildings demonstrates how Wright could design architecture to suit any environment.
+Auldbrass sits among tall oaks dripping with Spanish moss on the edge of a lush cypress swamp.
+It is a low-lying complex of eccentric pavilions, animal enclosures and outbuildings.
+It exemplifies how Wright could design architecture to suit any environment.
 He incorporated decorative motifs inspired by local flora into the design of the buildings.

 The abstract forms of ornamental rain spouts suggest hanging clusters of Spanish moss.
 Shades of rust and brown create a rustic effect at Auldbrass.
 Even the curbs of the paved paths that wind through the property are painted a rich rust color.

-Although Auldbrass is a private estate, it does open its doors to the public every few years as part of the Beaufort County Open Land Trust Plantation Tour.
-For more information, visit openlandtrust.org.
+Auldbrass is a private estate.
+But, it does open its doors to the public every few years.
+This is as part of the Beaufort County Open Land Trust Plantation Tour.
+For more information, CLICK HERE

 Article by Allison Hersh